Staatsarchiv-Basel-Stadt/stardog-docker/README.md

 This stack is made up of two services:

-- Stardog, with the Oracle (`oracle.jdbc.driver.OracleDriver`) JDBC driver support.
+* Stardog 7.8.2, with Oracle (`oracle.jdbc.driver.OracleDriver`) JDBC driver support.
-- Stardog Studio, to help starting to play with Stardog.
+* Stardog Studio, to help starting to play with Stardog.

 ## Stardog

-Get a Stardog licence here: https://www.stardog.com/get-started/
+* Get a Stardog licence that fits our version here: https://www.stardog.com/get-started/

-It will be sent by email.
+* It will be sent by email.

-Download the license file and put it in the `~/volumes/stardog-home` directory.
+* Download the license file and put it in the `~/volumes/stardog-home` directory.

 ## Run the stack

+* Adapt the configurations in the compose file according to your host
-Run the docker-compose stack using this command:
+* Run the docker-compose stack using the following command:

 ```sh
 docker-compose up --build